GuilloteauQ/GuilloteauQ/README.md

 I am working on Autonomic Management in HPC Systems.

+I am interested in Parallel and Distributed Computing as well as Energy Efficient Computing.

 <!--
 **GuilloteauQ/GuilloteauQ** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.